 Instana Dashboard.
 (Source: Instana Docs)

-Instana is enterprise observability and automated application monitoring tool.
-It uses an agent to discover and monitor components.
-This agent needs to be installed on every host that is to be monitored.
+Instana is an enterprise observability and automated application monitoring tool.
+It uses an agent to discover and monitor components, and this agent needs to be installed on every host that is to be monitored.
+The agents deploy sensors crafted to capture data from different technologies.
+Sensors automatically collect configuration, changes, metrics, and events.

-Instana charges $75 per host/per month if billed annually.
-It also supports open standards like Prometheus, StatsD, OpenTracing, and Opencensus.
+Instana charges $75 per host per month if billed annually.
+It also supports open standards like Prometheus, StatsD, OpenTracing, and OpenCensus.

 Observability tool - AppDynamics